 The following chart lists Michigan's civil statutes of limitations, including statute citations and links to related resources.
 See Time Limit Considerations in Medical Malpractice Claims for additional information.

 |Contracts||Written: 6 yrs. §600.5807(8); Oral: 6 yrs. §600.5807(8)|

 |Judgments||10 yrs. ct. of record; 6 yrs. ct. not of record §600.5809(3)|

-Note: State laws are constantly changing -- contact a Michigan personal injury attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are always subject to change through the passage of new legislation, court rulings, ballot initiatives, and other means.
+While we do our best to ensure the accuracy of these pages, it is best to contact a Michigan personal injury attorney or conduct your own legal research to verify the state law(s) you are researching.

 Research the Law

 - Official State Codes - Links to the official online statutes (laws) in all 50 states and DC.

 Michigan Civil Statute of Limitations Laws: Related Resources